September 26, 2024

 What do I do?
 Do I go over to the customer or to the dirty table?

-Now one of the factors that will influence my decision are my personal preferences.
-If I feel more comfortable talking to people than cleaning tables, I’m more likely to engage with the customer and visa versa.
+Now one of the factors that will influence my decision is my personal preference.
+If I feel more comfortable talking to people than cleaning tables, I’m more likely to engage with the customer and vice-versa.

-But the culture of the team is also likely to be a big influence my behaviour.
+But the culture of the team is also likely to be a big influence on my behaviour.

 If the company culture prioritises cleanliness above service, then if I ignore the dirty table, my teammates are likely to pick me up for ‘shirking’.

 And the ‘operating system’ of the business will probably reflect and reinforce these cultural norms.
 So there’s likely to be a secret shopper audit or something similar that assesses and incentivises standards around cleanliness.
-It’s therefore going to be a priority for Managers who are going to try and coach and communicate how important it is.
+It's therefore going to be a priority for Managers who will try and coach and communicate how important it is.

 So it’s your culture (jumping back to the definition above the “behavioural norms that come to be taken for granted as basic assumptions and eventually drop out of awareness”) that really shapes the human elements of your customer experience.